Nagendra1997/dummypy/README.md

 The complete configuration of your Mesibo On-Premise hosting can be done through [Mesibo Console](https://mesibo.com/console/).
 All the configuration settings for your server will be automatically handled by Mesibo.There is no need to supply any extra configuration file on your server.

 - Choose the application you want to connect with your On-Premise host from the 'MY APPLICATIONS' section in the console
 - Go to App Settings.
-Here you will find all configurations and settings for your application.
-Click on On-Premise Hosting,which will display the settings for On-Premise
+Here, you will find all configurations and settings for your application.
+- Click on On-Premise Hosting,which will display the settings for On-Premise
--
+- In On-Premise settings page you will find two sections: Enable On-Premise and On-Premise Settings.
+- Enter all the required configuration details for your On-Premise in this section

 >Warning: Before configuring mesibo ,DO NOT turn on the Enable On-Premise switch.